The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 Economics and Business

-Older kids pick up on the business side of farming without even trying.
-Why does 100% Kona coffee cost so much?
-What is the difference between a blend and a single-origin coffee?
-How does a family farm compete in a global market?
-These conversations happen organically during tours and give kids a real-world understanding of supply, demand, and the economics of small-scale agriculture.
+Older kids pick up the business side without trying.
+Why is 100% Kona so expensive?
+What's a blend versus single-origin?
+How does a small family farm compete in a global commodity market?
+Real-world supply and demand, served with a chocolate-covered macadamia.

 Tasting Tips for Families

-Most farm tours end with a tasting session, and while your kids probably should not be downing shots of espresso, there are ways to include them in the experience.
+Most farm tours end with a tasting.
+Your kids should not be slamming espresso, but there are ways to include them.

-Bringing home your own Kona coffee is part of the experience, and a portable travel coffee press like the AeroPress Go makes it easy to brew a perfect cup at your vacation rental or even at the beach.
-We never travel to the Big Island without one.
+Bringing home Kona coffee is part of the experience.
+A portable travel coffee press like the AeroPress Go means you can brew the beans at the rental, on the lanai, or honestly at the beach.
+We don't fly to the Big Island without one.

 Buying Kona Coffee: What to Look For